-It is estimated that by 2020, major depression will be the second most diagnosed illness in the world, behind heart disease.
+By 2020, major depression was be the second most diagnosed illness in the world, behind heart disease.
 For a doctor to accurately diagnose depression they must combine a physical examination with a patient conversation, by talking with the patient, a doctor can uncover patterns in lifestyle habits, daily moods and general behaviours.

 When diagnosing depression, the past is almost as important as the present and the doctor should also discuss any family history of depression as well as specific incidents that may have occurred in your life.
 This, combined with details on how long you’ve been experiencing symptoms should help to provide an effective diagnosis.

 Along with medication, Psychotherapy is one of the most widely accepted methods of treating clinical depression, it’s role is to help the person develop coping strategies.
 Therapy also aims to help the individual react differently to stressful situations.
 There are many versions of psychotherapy for depression including:

 Interpersonal therapy – focusing on your relationships with other people

 Family counselling/Group counselling – helping you to voice your feelings

 The benefits of psychotherapy can be life-changing, it can help reduce stress, give you a new perspective, help you maintain medication and simply open up about your condition.
 The length of therapy required will vary from person to person and while some may only need a handful of sessions, those more resistant to therapy may benefit from longer-term, maintenance therapy.